-- (a) The appropriate ASM salary at the time of appointment will be determined following an assessment of a new employee's skills and attributes according to NMIT's starting salaries policy. - (b) The employer may pay a market allowance over the assessed salary level (see clause 4.4.1).
+- (a) The appropriate ASM salary at the time of appointment will be determined following an assessment of a new employee's skills and attributes according to NorthTec's starting salaries policy. - (b) During the term of this collective agreement the parties shall meet to review the starting salaries policy. - (c) The employer may pay a market allowance over the assessed salary level (see clause 4.4.1 below).